113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering get
 {: #get-offering}

-Run the following command to get details about an offering in the catalog.
+Run the following command to get details about a specific product in the catalog.

 ```
 ibmcloud catalog offering get --catalog CATALOG --offering OFFERING_NAME [--output FORMAT]